CheeksTheGeek/dynamic_day_night_wallpaper/README.md

 # Dynamic Day Night Wallpaper

-This is a simple AppleScript that changes your desktop wallpaper based on the time of day.
-It uses your current location to determine the sunrise and sunset times and switches between a day and night wallpaper accordingly.
+This project is a simple AppleScript that changes your desktop wallpaper based on the time of day.
+It uses your current location to determine the sunrise and sunset times, and switches between a day and night wallpaper accordingly.

 ## How it Works